Can I apply directly to the Ph.D. program, or is a master’s degree required before doing so?

 Can I apply for admission for the spring term?

 Although we accept applications for spring semester, we typically reserve spring admissions for Ph.D. students.
 Master's students are welcome to apply, but we encourage master's students to apply for fall semester admission.

 The application deadlines are December 15 for the fall and summer semesters and August 31 for the spring semester.
 All materials must be submitted prior to the deadline.
 Incomplete applications will not be reviewed.

-Does CEE make admissions decisions on a "rolling basis" as mentioned on the Georgia Tech Graduate Admissions web page?
+Does CEE make admissions decisions on a "rolling basis" as mentioned on the Georgia Tech Graduate Studies web page?

 No. The CEE faculty prefers to view the entire pool of applications for a term before making admission decisions.
 We expect to report decisions, initially via email, by March 30 for the fall and summer semesters and by October 30 for the spring semester.

 How long does it take to complete the degree?

 A full-time student will usually complete a master’s degree in a year and a half.
 Ph.D. degrees generally take four to six years beyond the bachelor’s degree, with most of this time spent researching and writing the doctoral thesis.
 In both cases, the time to complete a degree is dictated by the pace of coursework and research completed by the individual student.

 What are the course requirements for the master’s degree?

 A minimum of 30 credit hours is required for the Master’s degree (30 credit hours of coursework for the non-thesis option, and 24 credit hours, plus 6 thesis hours, if writing a master’s thesis).
 Students must complete 18 credit hours within their chosen academic group among Construction and Infrastructure Systems Engineering; Geosystems Engineering; Structural Engineering, Mechanics and Materials; Transportation Systems Engineering; and Water Resources Engineering.
 Each academic group within the School determines its own specific course options.